Origin and History

-On July 26 1757, during the French invasion of Hanover, the regiment took part in the Battle of Hastenbeck where it was deployed in the first line of the right wing under the command of General Block.
+In March 1757, the regiment was sent back to the continent.
+On July 26, during the French invasion of Hanover, the regiment took part in the Battle of Hastenbeck where it was deployed in the first line of the right wing under the command of General Block.

 By May 23 1762, the regiment served in the main Allied army, in Lieutenant-General Count Kielmansegg's Division.
 On June 24, the regiment took part in the Battle of Wilhelmsthal.

 |Coat||red with 2 pewter buttons and 2 white buttonholes under the lapels

 |Waistcoat||white with 2 horizontal pockets, each with 3 pewter buttons|

 Troopers were armed with a musket and a sword, and carried a dark brown haversack with a metal canteen on the left hip.

 Officers had silver lace lining the cuffs and lapels, a black cockade hat, a gold gorget with the arms of Hanover in the centre and carried a yellow sash slung over the right shoulder.
 Sergeants wore straw gloves.
 Partizans were carried.

 Drummers wore a red coat with swallows nest and lace in white.

 The drum pattern had hoops in alternating white and red diagonal stripes, white drum cords over a brass drum with the Arms of Hanover in the centre.